whitneyburton/portfolios/students/1606-back/brian-heim/20160929-brian-heim-m2.markdown

 __Project__ description:

 Rush Hour is a Ruby, Sinatra, and ActiveRecord app that analyzes web traffic.
 The statistics are displayed on the web, and are navigable based on a number of criteria.

+__Project__ scores:

+#### 1. Functional Expectations

+* 3: Application fulfills base expectations

+#### 2. Test-Driven Development

+* 3: Application is well tested but does not balance isolation and integration/feature tests

+#### 3. Encapsulation / Breaking Logic into Components

+* 3: Application effectively breaks logical components apart but breaks the principle of SRP

+#### 4. Fundamental Ruby & Style

+* 3: Application shows strong effort towards organization, content, and refactoring

+#### 5. Sinatra / Web and Business Logic

+* 3: Application makes good use of Sinatra but has some mixing of the web and business logic.

+#### 6. View Layer

+* 3: Application breaks components out to view partials but has some logic or complexity leaking into the view

 (Feedback from team)